The CCAT I course provides an up-to-date overview for the field of companion animal rehabilitation.

-- Overview of the CCAT Program
+- Overview of Small Animal Rehabilitation

-- History and introduction to Animal Rehabilitation and Physical Therapy
+- History and Introduction to Animal Rehabilitation and Physical Therapy

 - Differences and Similarities between Human and Animal Rehabilitation

-- Rationale for Veterinary Physical Rehabilitation
+- Rationale for Veterinary Rehabilitation

 - Principles of Patient Evaluation

-- Principle of Veterinary Sports Medicine
+- Principles of Veterinary Sports Medicine

-- The Team Approach / Getting Started
+- The Rehabilitation Team

 - Learn the history of animal rehabilitation and physical therapy